MattOhare1999/dissertation/timelog.md

 ## 04 Apr 2020

 *4 hours* - Sorted out repo and files, completed all documentation and requirements.txt
-*1 hour* - Tested deployment through a VM
+*2 hour* - Tested deployment through a VM
 *1 hours* - Started presentation planning

+## 05 Apr 2020

+*5 hours* - Presentation planning and recording
+*4 hours* - Some changes to the dissertation based on feedback
+*2 hour* - Few code alterations

+## 06 Apr 2020

+*6 hours* - Some changes to the dissertation based on feedback
+*2 hour* - Final tidy up of code and files
+*0.5 hours* - Dissertation submission